Frequently Asked Questions about Mobile Notary Services in Bucks County

 At this time, PA Travel Notary focuses on in-person, mobile notarization within Bucks County and the surrounding tri-county area.
 If you need virtual or remote options, please ask, and we’ll let you know what is currently allowed under Pennsylvania law and whether we can accommodate your situation.

-You can request an appointment by filling out the contact form on this page with your location in the tri-county area, the type of documents you have, and your preferred date and time.
+You can request an appointment with PATravelNotary.com by filling out the contact form on this page with your location in the tri-county area, the type of documents you have, and your preferred date and time.
 Frances will reply with availability and pricing, and once you confirm, your mobile notary visit will be scheduled and reserved for you.